-Me thematical Knowledge Ма thematical Skills 1 1 Exponentiation is repeat multiplication 1/// L Manipulating and calculating formulas with 1.
-2 Exponentiation is repeat initiplication 1. exponents 2. which can be defined as a limit 2 Calculating values of equations using 3 Logs are functions whose outputs are 2.
-Fuler's number: e 5. evnonents 3 Using logs to solve equations involving a 4 Functions can be broken down into smaller 5. variable in the exponent 1. nieces or components and programmed 4 Develop strategies to break down complex into a spreadsheet functions and input them in a spreadsheet 5.
-A sum of a series can be calculated using 5.
-Calculate the sum of series using 0. either a formula or a spreadsheet 0. spreadsheet software 6.
-The difference between linear and 6.
-Sketch and interpret graphs displaying 0. exponential growth 0. linear and exponential growth 7.
-Extension: Fractional powers are the same 7.
-Extension: Manipulate and calculate as nth roots, and the inverse of integer expressions containing fractional powers powers 8.
-Extension: Calculate and interpret the 8.
-Extension: Limits can be used to interpret limits of a range of functions functions at various values 0
+- Manipulating and calculating formulas with exponents - 2.
+Calculating values of equations using Euler's number: e - 3.
+Using logs to solve equations involving a variable in the exponent - 4.
+Develop strategies to break down complex functions and input them in a spreadsheet - 5.
+Calculate the sum of series using spreadsheet software - 6.
+Sketch and interpret graphs displaying linear and exponential growth - 7.
+Extension: Manipulate and calculate expressions containing fractional powers - 8.
+Extension: Calculate and interpret the limits of a range of functions

 Math: CCSS Jumpstart Skills

-• A-CED.1 • Spending and Saving: Standards
+• A-CED.1 Spending and Saving:

-• A-CED.2 1 and 4
+• A-CED.2 Standards 1 and 4

-• A-CED.4 • Credit and Debit: Standards 1, 2
+• A-CED.4 • Credit and Debit: Standards 1,

-• A-REI.1 and 3
+• A-REI.1 2 and 3

 • A-REI.10 • Investing: Standards 1, 2, and 3

-• A-SSE.1 • Financial Decision Making:
+• A-SSE.1 Financial Decision Making:

 Standards 2, 4, 5 and 8

 - 1. Topic Quizzes The quizzes will test the students' understanding of the key components of each topic in the course.
-It will include questions on the following topics:

-- 1. Understanding of key concepts

-- 2. Calculating simple interest

-- 3. Calculating compounding

-- 4. Calculating compound interest

-- 5. Calculating continuously compounded interest (Move between simple interest and continuously compounded interest)

-- 6. Rule of 72 - 7.
+It will include questions on the following topics: - 1.
+Understanding of key concepts - 2.
+Calculating simple interest - 3.
+Calculating compounding - 4.
+Calculating compound interest - 5.
+Calculating continuously compounded interest (Move between simple interest and continuously compounded interest) - 6.
+Rule of 72 - 7.
 Financial instruments: savings account, APR, CD account, money market account, bonds, credit cards, student loans, bank loans - 8.
 Credit Scores - 9.
 Multi-part question: Calculating total earned combining multiple investments and loans - 10.
 Evaluative questions: looking at different options for investment, calculating which earns most over a period - 11.
 Use interest calculations to create financial statements - 12.
-Character story questions - Student workbook In addition to the topic quizzes, the activities presented in the student workbook provide countless opportunities to check for student understanding by the teacher, either through collecting and grading work or through in-class observation.
+Character story questions - 2.
+Student workbook In addition to the topic quizzes, the activities presented in the student workbook provide countless opportunities to check for student understanding by the teacher, either through collecting and grading work or through in-class observation.
 Workbook activities are intended to be used as needed as opportunities for formative assessment.
 This includes all spreadsheet work that the workbook directs students to complete.